SIVAPRAKASHK3/M2_HomeAutomation/5_Report/README.md

 * f-fan off(motor stops)

 ## Sensor
+# IR SENSOR
 ### case 1:
 * If the switch is off that means that it doesn't record any motion on room.
 * Motor and lighiting will be off.
 ### case 2:
 * If the switch is on that means that it record any motion on room and send high signal.
 * Motor and lighiting will be off.
+# TEMPERATURE SENSOR
+### case 1:
+* If the temperature is greater than 35 degree celcius motor will turn on.
+* Else the motor will remain in  turn off state.

 # COMPONENTS AND SIMULATION